Skip to main content

 Materials

-Materials play a role in defining a product’s characteristic and influencing its usability.
+Materials play a role in defining a product’s characteristics and influencing its usability.
+Certain 3D printing technologies, particularly SLA printing, can produce parts that closely mimic the properties and aesthetics of actual production materials, often referred to as final production materials.
 The selection of the material involves considering factors such as intended use, environmental considerations, and user interaction.
 However, CMF design goes beyond functionality; it also focuses on how the material feels to touch, its durability and even its environmental impact.
 By combining materials in ways designers can challenge conventional perceptions and add value and uniqueness to the product.

 Finishes provide the touch to a product’s appeal and tactile qualities.
+Surface treatment plays a crucial role in defining the smoothness and aesthetics of plastic components.
 Whether its a matte, glossy or textured finish chosen for a product can greatly impact both its appeal and user experience.
 It is important for finishes to elegantly complement the selected colour palette and materials used while contributing to the design narrative.
 This aspect of CMF design offers opportunities for experimentation where designers can push boundaries by creating product appearances.

 CMF FEATURED IMAGE 3